D3DEnergetic/FIDASIM/regression_tests/test_004/02_monte_carlo/README.md

 Python-to-Fortran interface rather than committed provenance.
 At most 256 distribution cases are supported.
 When `save_data=.true.`, normalization also creates the Monte Carlo output directory required by `write_sink_profile`.
-`plot_data` remains Python-facing and will be read from the unified configuration by `plot_monte_carlo.py`.
+`plot_data` remains Python-facing and is read from the unified configuration by the postprocessing layer.
 Production-facing table paths, output paths, run IDs, and complete sink filenames are limited to 200 characters to match FIDASIM's fixed character fields.

 ### Fortran data types